-- Reflects value of accelerating the vesting of any unvested equity awards, if any, using a stock price of \$57.16, which was Spectrum's closing price on September 30, 2020 and vested (3) value of 2020 Bridge Cash award. - (4) Upon a termination without cause or in connection with a change in control or for resignation with good reason or for death or disability, all RSUs and PSUs granted under the Fiscal 2019 and 020 LTIP and the 2020 Bridge Grant would be subject to accelerated vesting at target. - Reflects 18 months of insurance and other benefits continuation for the Executive and any dependents. - Reflects 12 months of car allowance continuation. - (6) (7) Represents compensation for 110.8 hours of unused vacation time in Fiscal 2020.
+- (3) Reflects value of accelerating the vesting of any unvested equity awards, if any, using a stock price of \$57.16, which was the Company's closing price on September 30, 2020, and vested value of 2020 Bridge Cash award. - (4) Upon a termination without cause or in connection with a change in control or for resignation with good reason or for death or disability, all RSUs and PSUs granted under the Fiscal 2019 and 020 LTIP and the 2020 Bridge Grant would be subject to accelerated vesting at target. - (5) Reflects 18 months of insurance and other benefits continuation for the Executive and any dependents. - (6) Reflects 12 months of car allowance continuation. - (7) Represents compensation for 110.8 hours of unused vacation time in Fiscal 2020.